In the UK today there are essentially three main categories of topsoil available; natural 'as dug' topsoil, skip waste soil and blended soils.

 Blended soils, as the name implies are formed when two or more components are intimately mixed to form a growing medium.
 All of Rolawn's topsoils fall into this category.
-Rolawn uses natural recycled topsoils from prime arable land, recycled peat free soil conditioners and sand.
-Because the soils are blended from raw materials we can ensure that the same consistent quality soil is produced every time.
+Rolawn uses natural recovered topsoils which are blended with quality enhancing compost, peat-free soil conditioners and sand.
+Because the soils are blended from raw materials we can ensure the same consistent quality soil throughout the year and irrespective of the weather.
 Our soils are analysed to BS 3882:2015 and tested for PTE's (Potentially Toxic Elements).

 The ideal landscaping topsoil

 The ideal landscaping topsoil can be described as an organic rich, slightly acid to slightly alkaline, fertile sandy loam and free from contamination.
 It should be workable and available all year round.
 Through our many years of supplying quality products to the landscape industry Rolawn understands this and have developed our topsoils to meet these needs.
 As well as the attributes mentioned above Rolawn topsoils are light, friable and easy to work.

 What is in the soil?

 Is it safe?

 Will it all come from the same source?

 Does it meet British Standard BS 3882:2015?

 Is an independent test analysis certificate available?